 That said, the Rift and Vive both utilize adjustable Velcro straps and comfortable padding on the interior faceplate.
 The Vive is still a bit on the heavy side, which makes sense given it touts 37 visible sensors on the front designed to connect to wireless cameras within the tracking space.

-The Rift, on the other hand, showcases a sleeker exterior design and smaller footprint.
-Both models accommodate glasses (though with some added discomfort), connect via USB and HDMI to your PC, and feature integrated audio at launch with the option to plug in your own headphones if desired.
+The Rift, on the other hand, showcases a sleeker, fabric-coated exterior design and smaller footprint.
+Both models accommodate glasses (though with some added discomfort), connect via USB and HDMI to your PC, and feature integrated audio with the option to plug in your own headphones if desired.

-These mirrored controllers will include a joystick and button setup, yes, but they’ll also utilize the same low-latency tracking technology that determines the relative position of the headset.
-The design will allow the pair of controllers to function more like your real hands when gaming, capitalizing on internal tracking sensors and haptic feedback for a more immersive experience.
-Pricing has not been announced, but Oculus has suggested they’ll be in the $150 to $200 range.
+The half-moon controllers are made up of a joystick and button setup.
+They utilize the same low-latency tracking technology that determines the relative position of the headset and allow for some simple gesture mapping based on how you’re holding the controller.
+The design will allow the pair of controllers to function more like your real hands when gaming, capitalizing on internal tracking sensors and haptic feedback, which can help differentiate between different kinds of impacts in game and translate them to your real hands.

-Both devices will also support gamepads, though only the Rift ships with an Xbox One controller.
+Both devices also support gamepads, though only the Rift ships with an Xbox One controller and most Vive games are designed with the bundled controllers in mind.

 Display and tracking

 Virtual reality headsets are only as good as the display they utilize.
-That said, the Rift and Vive both come outfitted with vibrant OLED displays, each of which offers 1,080 x 1,200-pixel resolution for each eye.
-Said displays bring the final pixel resolution to 2,160 x 1,200, with 90Hz refresh rates, thus ensuring the frame rate is high enough to prevent motion sickness and provide a smooth experience overall.
+The Rift and Vive both come outfitted with vibrant OLED displays, each of which offers 1,080 x 1,200-pixel resolution for each eye.
+Said displays bring the final resolution to 2,160 x 1,200, with 90Hz refresh rates, thus ensuring the frame rate is high enough to prevent motion sickness and provide a smooth experience overall.

 Performance and requirements

-When it comes to minimum requirements for the Rift, Oculus recommends an Intel i5-4590 processor, more than 8GB or RAM, and Windows 7 SPI.
-You’ll also need a GTX 970 or AMD 290 graphics card and a few ports, and though a less-beefy PC can run the Rift, the experience certainly won’t be ideal.
+When it comes to minimum requirements, Oculus has the lowest, but there is a caveat.
+To get the Rift running comfortably on your PC (and face), Oculus recommends an Intel i3-6100 or AMD FX4350 or better processor, at least 8GB or RAM, and Windows 7 SPI.
+You’ll also need a GTX 960 or AMD RX 470 graphics card and a few USB ports.

 If you need to build your own VR rig, check out our PC build guide to see the hardware we suggest.

-Many of the hardware specs, such as the internal display and field of view, are virtually the same between the Rift and Vive.
-Other facets — notably the controllers and tracking system unique to each device — differ.
+Many of the hardware specs, such as the internal display and field of view, are comparable between the Rift and Vive.
+Other facets — notably the controllers and tracking system on each device — differ, even if they aren’t that far apart in price.